haveachin/infrared/.github/ISSUE_TEMPLATE/bug_report.md

 A copy of your logs would be nice, but please be sure to censor any information that you don't want to be public.

 **Additional context** (Optional)
-Add any other context about the problem here.
+Add any other context of the problem here.